BenWF2004/BBB-Permeability-ML-Prediction/README.md

   - **'BBB+/BBB-'**: Binary classification for blood-brain barrier permeability (optional, can be empty).
   - **'group'**: Custom grouping information (optional, can be empty).
 - Additional columns will be ignored in the final JSON output.
-- **PubChemPy runs slowly** due to server restrictions—consider this when enabling PubChem property retrieval - use of PubChem data over RDKit **improves accuracy** in results.
+- **PubChemPy runs slowly** due to server restrictions—consider this when enabling PubChem property retrieval.

 #### **Preprocessing Example Commands**
 The following commands preprocess data and output JSON files: